rubatopy/rubato/docs/source/api.rst

 ***************************

 :func:`Scenes <rubato.struct.scene.Scene>` holds two Groups.
-It also manages a :func:`Camera <rubato.utils.camera.Camera>`.
+It also manages a :func:`Camera <rubato.utils.rendering.camera.Camera>`.
 Scenes are used to compartmentalize code.
 For example, you could have each level of your game on a different scene.
 Then to switch levels you would switch scenes.

 :func:`Groups <rubato.struct.group.Group>` hold a collection of Game Objects and/or other Groups.
 Their main purpose is to